16 Advantages and Disadvantages of Ethernet | With Its Characteristics

 - Difference Between Physical and Logical Topology

 Types of Ethernet:

-Ethernet is of two as per the cable use to connect systems over the network
+Ethernet is of two types as per the cable used to connect systems over the network

 - Twisted Pair Ethernet connection